k2-fsa/icefall/egs/librispeech/ASR/RESULTS.md

 The tensorboard log can be found at
 <https://tensorboard.dev/experiment/gaD34WeYSMCOkzoo3dZXGg/>
-(Note: The training process is killed manually at `epoch-28.pt`.)
+(Note: The training process is killed manually after saving `epoch-28.pt`.)

 Pretrained models, training logs, decoding logs, and decoding results are available at
 <https://huggingface.co/csukuangfj/icefall-asr-librispeech-pruned-transducer-stateless3-2022-04-29>

-Decoding commands are:
+The decoding commands are:

 ```bash